nanoframework/nanoFramework.Azure.Devices/README.md

 **Important**: You **must** be connected to a network with a valid IP address **and** a valid date.
 Please check the examples with the Network Helpers on how to help you making sure you have both.

 This Azure IoT Hub SDK is using MQTT.
 So you need to ensure you can connect to port 8883 using TLS protocol.
-If you are in an enterprise network, this may be blocked.
+If you are connected to an enterprise network, this may be blocked.
 In most cases, this is not an issue.

 The namespaces, the name of the classes and the methods try to get close to the .NET C# Azure IoT SDK.
-This should allow an easier portability of the code between both environment.
+This should allow easier portability of the code between the full .Net framework and nanoFramwork environments.

 ### Certificate

 You have 2 options to provide the right Azure IoT TLS certificate:

-- Pass it in the constructor
+- Parse it into the constructor
 - Store it into the device

-The [AzureCertificates](AzureCertificates) contains, for your convenience, the root certificated used to connect to Azure IoT.
-The current one, Baltimore Root CA is the one to use up to June 2022.
-Starting in June 2022, the Digicert Global Root 2 is the one to use.
+The [AzureCertificates](AzureCertificates) contains, for your convenience, the root certificate used to connect to Azure IoT.
+The current one,  a Baltimore Root CA is the one to use up to June 2022.
+Starting from June 2022, the Digicert Global Root 2 is the one to use.
 For more information, please read the following [blog](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).

-#### Thru the constructor
+#### Through the constructor

 You will have to embed the certificate into your code: